doubt72/Sokudoku/README.md

 ## License

-I'll almost certainly Apache-fy this at some point, but at the moment I'm just getting it started.
+I'll Apache-fy this at some point, but at the moment I'm just getting it started and it's too much trouble.
 So Copyright 2013 Douglas Triggs (douglas@triggs.org) and all that.